-License, collaboration and other revenue includes amortization of upfront payments and performance milestone payments received in connection with our license and collaboration agreements and reimbursed research and development expenses.
+License, collaboration and other revenue includes amortization of upfront payments and milestone payments received in connection with our license and collaboration agreements and reimbursed research and development expenses.
 The level of license, collaboration and other revenue depends in part upon the estimated amortization period of the upfront and milestone payments, the achievement of future milestones, the continuation of existing collaborations, the amount of reimbursed research and development work, and the signing of new collaborations.

-For the three months ended March 31, 2010, the increase in license, collaboration and other revenue compared to the three months ended March 31, 2009 is primarily attributable to the \$25.3 million recognized of the \$125.0 million upfront payment received from AstraZeneca in October 2009 for NKTR-118 and NKTR-119.
+For the three months ended March 31, 2011, the decrease in license, collaboration and other revenue compared to the three months ended March 31, 2010 is primarily attributable to the complete amortization as of December 31, 2010 of the \$125.0 million upfront payment received in 2009 from AstraZeneca in connection with NKTR-118 and NKTR-119.
+Under the AstraZeneca License, we recognized \$25.3 million of the \$125.0 million upfront payment in the three months ended March 31, 2010 compared to nil in the three months ended March 31, 2011.